MrThearMan/dynamics-client/README.md

 #### *as_int(...) → int*

 - value: Any - Value to normalize.
-- default: int - Default to return if casting value to int fails.
-Default is 0.
+- default: int = 0 - Default to return if casting value to int fails.

 #### *as_float(...) → float*

 - value: Any - Value to normalize.
-- default: int - Default to return if casting value to float fails.
-Default is 0.0.
+- default: int = 0.0 - Default to return if casting value to float fails.

 #### *as_str(...) → str*

 - value: Any - Value to normalize.
-- default: int - Default to return if casting value to string fails.
-Default is an empty string.
+- default: int = "" - Default to return if casting value to string fails.

 #### *as_bool(...) → bool*

 - value: Any - Value to normalize.
-- default: int - Default to return if casting value to bool fails.
-Default is False.
+- default: int = False - Default to return if casting value to bool fails.

 #### *str_as_datetime(...) → datetime*

 - value: str - Value to normalize.
-- default: Any - Default to return if casting value to datetime fails.
-Default is None.
+- default: Any = None - Default to return if casting value to datetime fails.

 ---